charlottecaucheteux/style_transfer/README.md

 # Style Classification

 This project aims at classify paintings according to their style.
+We reached 68% of accuracy on a test set of 20% of the images while trying to distinguish impressionism from realism.

+We used a deep learning approach, with transfer learning from a VGG19 and a residual neural network (ResNet18).

 ## Getting Started